tedneward/Azgaarnoth/Classes/Fighter/Styles.md

 ```
 def unarmedfighting(npc):
-    npc.defer(lambda npc: npc.actions.append("***Fighting Style: Unarmed Fighting.*** Your unarmed strikes can deal 1d6 + {npc.STRbonus()} bludgeoning damage on a hit.
+    npc.defer(lambda npc: npc.actions.append(f"***Fighting Style: Unarmed Fighting.*** Your unarmed strikes can deal 1d6 + {npc.STRbonus()} bludgeoning damage on a hit.
 If you aren't wielding any weapons or a shield when you make the attack roll, the d6 becomes a d8.
 At the start of each of your turns, you can deal 1d4 bludgeoning damage to one creature grappled by you."))
 ```

 ```